 The world wide web tears down walls, making artwork immediate and accessible.
 It is through that access that I have devoted twelve years to sharing Pre-Raphaelite art in an attempt to connect with my tribe, others who understand and see its beauty and relevance.

 In sharing Pre-Raphaelite art and my pursuit of it, I hope to inspire people who are drawn to it to look at it deeply, to learn about the artists, to understand their inspirations and their work.
 It’s important to see their work within the context of the time they lived in.
-After that, though, it’s essential to see how its lasting influence fits into our own modern culture (and it does, darling, I find references everywhere).
+It’s also essential to see how its lasting influence fits into our own modern culture.

 I feel like this post has been one bulky digression.
-I could have shortened it easily, I think.
-Perhaps I should have simply said this: Someone asked why I bother writing about Victorian women artists and models and my answer is, “Because I can.”
+I could have shortened it by simply saying this: Someone asked why I bother writing about Victorian women artists and models and my answer is, “Because I jolly well want to.”